emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 You increase the circumstance bonus to AC provided by a shield by 1.
 In addition, you reduce the speed penalty due to wielding a shield by 2m (minimum 0).

+### Battlegenius
+While some fight solely using raw strength, you know that a well-placed strike can often be much more efficent.

+When you make a Strike, you can choose to add your Intelligence to the attack roll and damage roll instead of your Might or Dexterity

 ### Battlesmith
 Masters of forging, battlesmiths create razor-sharp weapons and unbreakable armor.